25 November 2008

 Now my only problem will be to keep up with doing this on a weekly basis instead of waiting for the two days before the next exam.
 I know with this method of focusing on the diseases I will be able to do great in this class, as long as I don't procrastinate and wait until the last minute.
 Uh oh!
 That's going to be a big challenge for me!

 In other news, I played Rock Band for the first time this weekend and it totally kicked ass!
 I love it.
 It's my new favorite game!
 I'm going to have to scheme a way for us to get a playstation 3 and Rock Band soon!
-Maybe prices will dr
+Maybe prices will drop after Christmas?

 I also got to do some knitting this weekend (thanks wildtomato!) and finally got started on my socks.
 Yes, the socks I was going to learn to knit over the summer.
 Since the weather has been so nice here lately (until today) does it count that I'm learning during an indian summer?!?
 It will be so nice to have a small project to take with me during my l-o-n-g commute to school and a great way to decompress on demand.